Green Park, Pennsylvania: 19th century

 In 1874, Solomon changed the works over to a grist mill; two years later he and worker Joseph Young patented a flour bolt that sifted bran from the flour to produce a lighter-weight product.

 In 1878, he installed a steam engine (housed across the road) to run the facility, which continued in operation until the mid-1920s.

-Jacob Bernheisel operated a machine shop and received U.S. Patent No. 72,783 for a corn sheller, separator and feeder on Dec.
-31, 1867.
-His son George (1829-1905) was a machinist and grain cradle maker.
-By 1860, another son Peter (1826-1905) owned an iron foundry, known as P. Bernheisel & Company, immediately to the west of the present historic Green Park School.
+Jacob Bernheisel operated a machine shop and received U.S. Patent No. 72,783 for a corn sheller, separator and feeder on December 31, 1867.
+His son George (1829–1905) was a machinist and grain cradle maker.
+By 1860, another son Peter (1826–1905) owned an iron foundry, known as P. Bernheisel & Company, immediately to the west of the present historic Green Park School.
 In 1874, the foundry was purchased by John T. and David Rheem, operating as Rheem & Brothers, which manufactured the bell for the Green Park School.

 Two tanneries were based in Green Park―the Titzell tannery, which operated until 1870; and the Fosselman (later Shearer) tannery, which stood as a private residence on Stonehouse Road until it was purchased by Hempfield Behavioral Health in January 2021 and became Stone House Farm & Inn.

 W.W.
-McClure and later his son Robert ran a wagon wheel spoke factory in Green Park from the mid-1800s until ca. 1910.
+McClure and later his son Robert ran a wagon wheel spoke factory in Green Park from the mid-1800s until approximately 1910.

 During the Battle of Gettysburg, Green Park became a haven for refugees fleeing from the conflict.
-Bernheisel’s foundry and the McClure spoke factory were turned into repair depots for Union wagons damaged in the fight.
+Bernheisel’s foundry and the McClure spoke factory were turned into repair depots for Union Army wagons damaged in the fight.

-From 1893 to 1903, Green Park served as the site for a trestle that moved traffic on the standard-gauge Perry County Railroad, running from Duncannon to Landisburg, above the narrow-gauge Newport & Sherman’s Valley Railroad (N&SVR), that ran from a connection with the Pennsylvania Railroad in Newport west to New Germantown (and first began serving Green Park in 1891).
-The Susquehanna River & Western Railroad swallowed up the bankrupt Perry County Railroad in 1903 and bankrupt N&SVR in 1920 and merged the systems.
-But by 1934 all rails west of New Bloomfield were removed.
-Five years later the railroad ceased operations.
+From 1893 to 1903, Green Park served as the site for a trestle that moved traffic on the standard-gauge Perry County Railroad, running from Duncannon to Landisburg, above the narrow-gauge Newport & Sherman’s Valley Railroad (N&SVR), that ran from a connection with the Pennsylvania Railroad in Newport west to New Germantown and first began serving Green Park in 1891.

+20th century

-According to the 1910 U.S. Census, the population of Green Park was 178.
+According to the 1910 census, the population of Green Park was 178.
 Green Park Grange No. 1615 was organized on May 27, 1914, by Edgar A. Stambaugh, with a Pomona Grange for the county established in Green Park on May 23, 1919.
 The Grange building, which closed in 1926, today has been turned into a private residence.

-Post office

-The Green Park Post Office (17031 ZIP code) closed on August 31, 1996, when it and the Elliottsburg Post Office were consolidated under the 17024 ZIP code.
-(The Green Park town name remains a valid U.S. Postal Service address, using the 17024 ZIP code.)
-The 17031 ZIP code was not officially retired by the U.S. Postal Service until October 19, 2002.